DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

-This example demonstrates how to use our [Web API Service](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) with a mobile .NET MAUI application using EF Core for data access.
+This example demonstrates how to use our [Web API service](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) with a mobile .NET MAUI application using EF Core for data access.
 Our .NET MAUI application will use API endpoints for the Post business object to implement the following common scenarios:

-- Authenticate and authorize users from different roles;
+- Authenticate and authorize users from different roles
-- List existing Post records;
+- List existing Post records
-- Create new Post records;
+- Display a photo of a Post author
-- Display a report based on Post records;
+- Create new Post records
-- Archive a Post record;
+- Archive a Post record
-- Display a photo of a Post author.
+- Display a report based on Post records

 ## Prerequisites

 - [Visual Studio 2022 v17.0+](https://visualstudio.microsoft.com/vs/)
 - [.NET SDK 6.0+](https://dotnet.microsoft.com/download/dotnet-core)
 - [Download and install DevExpress .NET MAUI Project Templates for Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=DevExpress.MauiVSTemplates2022)
 - [Download and run our Unified Component Installer](https://www.devexpress.com/Products/Try/).
-Make sure to enable the **Cross-Platform .NET App UI & Web API Service (XAF)** option in the list of products to install.
+Make sure to enable the **Cross-Platform .NET App UI & Web API service (XAF)** option in the list of products to install.
 It will register local NuGet package sources and item / project templates required to follow through this tutorial.

-  Alternatively, if you only want to run the example project or use it as a boilerplate for your application, you can manually register the your [NuGet feed URL](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url) in Visual Studio as described in the following article: [Setup Visual Studio's NuGet Package Manager](https://docs.devexpress.com/GeneralInformation/116698/installation/install-devexpress-controls-using-nuget-packages/setup-visual-studios-nuget-package-manager)
+  Alternatively, if you only want to run the example project or use the project as a boilerplate for your application, you can manually register your [NuGet feed URL](https://docs.devexpress.com/GeneralInformation/116042/installation/install-devexpress-controls-using-nuget-packages/obtain-your-nuget-feed-url) in Visual Studio as described in the following article: [Setup Visual Studio's NuGet Package Manager](https://docs.devexpress.com/GeneralInformation/116698/installation/install-devexpress-controls-using-nuget-packages/setup-visual-studios-nuget-package-manager)

   > **NOTE**
   >
   > If you have a pre-release version of our components, for example, provided with the hotfix, you also have a pre-release version of NuGet packages.
 These packages will not be restored automatically and you need to update them manually as described in the [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages) article using the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.

 ## Step 1.
-Web API initialization: [Create Web API project using the XAF solution wizard](https://docs.devexpress.com/eXpressAppFramework/403401/backend-web-api-service/create-new-application-with-web-api-service).
+Web API initialization: [Create Web API project using the XAF solution wizard](https://docs.devexpress.com/eXpressAppFramework/403401/backend-web-api-service/create-new-application-with-web-api-service)

 1. Start the wizard and select a Web API only project.
   ![](../../images/MAUI/SolutionWizardWebAPI.png)